 As we eat and exercise spiritually, we develop Christian character.
 Every true Christian develops to some extent after becoming a Christian, but few grow over a protracted period.
 With an increasing amount of light, a Christian sprouts divine character that only God can give.
 Whatever balance of growth is left over when we go to be with the Lord, we are given it instantaneously.

 Growth is relative.
 Spirituality is absolute.
 Either we are spiritual, or we are not.
 Growth is a matter of degree.
 There are horizons yet ahead.
 There is more grace to appropriate for life.
 The Lord apprehended me.
 Now I need to capture what he has apprehended me for.
 Do you want to realize the purpose for which you have been apprehended?
 What is the unfinished business God has in your life?
 One reason God allows us to fall on our faces so often is to keep us from the delusion that we are super-saints.
-We are spiritually smug.
+We can become spiritually smug.
 Smugness creates a spiritual self-complacency.
 God then will pick our inflated spiritual cranium with a needle to deflate our pride.
 Pride always leads us toward a fall (Prov.
 16:18).